If GLP medication names feel confusing, that is because they are.

 - none approved yet

 Quick version: Retatrutide is one of the most talked-about investigational drugs in this category.
-People are watching it closely, but it does not have an approved retail brand name yet.
+It targets three hormone receptors (GLP-1, GIP, and glucagon), which could make it even more effective than current options.
+But it does not have an approved retail brand name yet.

 Read more: Retatrutide Guide: What It Is, How It Works, and Why People Are Watching It